univention/ucsschool-id-connector/docs/file_locations.rst

 * :file:`queues.log`: log file of the queue management daemon.
 * Previous versions of before mentioned log files with timestamps appended to the filename.

-The systems :program:`logrotate` settings control log file rotation.
+The system's :program:`logrotate` settings control log file rotation.
 For example, to change the rotation cycle to daily for :file:`queues.log`, use the following command: